-We offer 4 undergraduate degree programs in neuroscience.
+We offer four undergraduate degree programs in neuroscience.
 The default degrees granted are a Bachelor of Science (B.S.) via Option 3, or a Bachelor of Science and Arts (B.S.A.).
 Below is a brief discussion comparing and contrasting the degree programs.
-Detailed descriptions of the requirements and curricula can be found in the UT catalog: BS Degrees and BSA degrees
+Detailed descriptions of the requirements and curricula can be found in the UT catalog: BS Degrees and BSA degrees.

 Bachelor of Science Option 1: Neuroscience Scholars

-This degree program provides strong training in concepts and practice of neuroscience through coursework in neuroscience and related science and math disciplines, cutting-edge upper-division neuroscience laboratory courses, and individual research.
+This degree program provides strong training in concepts and practice of neuroscience through coursework in neuroscience and related science and math disciplines, cutting-edge upper-division neuroscience laboratory courses and individual research.
 This degree involves a 3-course specialization in one of six areas: biology, chemistry, computer science, mathematics, physics, or psychology.
 Admission to this degree program requires an application.
+Students may apply for admission to Option 1 after completing Neural Systems I and II (or III) and other lower-division courses.
 Applications are accepted at the end of each Fall and Spring semester.
 The advising office will notify eligible students via email.
-Details on the application process are available here.
+Learn more about the application process.

 Bachelor of Science Option 2: Neuroscience Honors